European Green Deal

 The European Green Deal, approved in 2020, is a set of policy initiatives by the European Commission with the overarching aim of making the European Union (EU) climate neutral in 2050.
-An impact assessed plan will also be presented to increase the EU's greenhouse gas emission reductions target for 2030 to at least 50% and towards 55% compared with 1990 levels.
-The plan is to review each existing law on its climate merits, and also introduce new legislation on the circular economy, building renovation, biodiversity, farming and innovation.
+The plan is to review each existing law on its climate merits, and also introduce new legislation on the circular economy (CE), building renovation, biodiversity, farming and innovation.

 The president of the European Commission, Ursula von der Leyen, stated that the European Green Deal would be Europe's "man on the moon moment".
-Von der Leyen appointed Frans Timmermans as Executive Vice President of the European Commission for the European Green Deal.
 On 13 December 2019, the European Council decided to press ahead with the plan, with an opt-out for Poland.
 On 15 January 2020, the European Parliament voted to support the deal as well, with requests for higher ambition.
+A year later, the European Climate Law was passed, which legislated that greenhouse gas emissions should be 55% lower in 2030 compared to 1990.
+The Fit for 55 package is a large set of proposed legislation detailing how the European Union plans to reach this target.
+ETS2 is the new EU Emissions Trading System that will enter into force in 2027 and, for the first time in history, will set a price for CO2 emissions from fuels used in the building and road transport sectors.

 The European Commission's climate change strategy, launched in 2020, is focused on a promise to make Europe a net-zero emitter of greenhouse gases by 2050 and to demonstrate that economies will develop without increasing resource usage.
 However, the Green Deal has measures to ensure that nations that are already reliant on fossil fuels are not left behind in the transition to renewable energy.
 The green transition is a top priority for Europe.
-The EU Member States want to reduce greenhouse gas emissions by 55% by 2030 from 1990 levels, and become climate neutral by 2050.
+The EU member states want to reduce greenhouse gas emissions by 55% by 2030 from 1990 levels, and become climate neutral by 2050.

+Von der Leyen appointed Frans Timmermans as Executive Vice President of the European Commission for the European Green Deal in 2019.
+He was succeeded by Maroš Šefčovič in 2023.